Straight8ths/Sebastian-Bradford-Portfolio/design-portfolio/ios-case-studies/calculator-icons.md

 # Calculator Icons

-**Observation:** The calculator app's icon is not identical to the icon used in the Calculator tile in Control Center.
+**Observation:** The Calculator app's icon is not identical to the icon used in the Calculator tile in Control Center.
 - The Control Center calculator has a shorter screen
 - Across the two instances, the calculator's body is shown with two different geometries.
 The Control Center calculator is shorter than the Calculator app icon.